brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 }
 ```

-Introducing another value parameter does not complicate
+Introducing a _value_ parameter, `y`, does not complicate things.
-things.
 The following compiles.

 ```rust
 fn longest3(x: &str, y: i32) -> &str {